LucasSiba/packet-shuffler/README.md

-packet-shuffler
+Packet-Shuffler
 ===============

-Shuffle TCP packets from IP:PORT to another IP:PORT
+Use libev and exs-util (exs-pool and sxe-log) to transfer data from one port:ip to another port:ip